gagolews/stringi/docs/_sources/install.rst.txt

    install.packages("stringi")

-However, due to the overwhelming complexity of the ICU4C library, on which *stringi* is based, and the colourful variety of operating systems, their flavors, and particular setups, some users may still be subject to a few issues.
+However, due to the overwhelming complexity of the ICU4C library, upon which *stringi* is based, and the colourful diversity of operating systems, their flavors, and particular setups, some users may still experience a few issues that hopefully can be resolved with the help of this short manual.

-Also, some additional build tweaks are possible to those who want a more customised installation.
+Also, some additional build tweaks are possible in case we require a more customised installation.

 ICU4C
 -----

 The stringi package depends on the ICU4C >= 55 library.

-If you build the package from sources and either:
+If we install the package from sources and either:

 -  this requirement is not met (check out http://site.icu-project.org/download, the ``libicu-devel`` rpm on